pkorduan/kvwmap-server/docker/1.2.6/README.md

 # Changelog
 # 1.2.6
 	* Improve install process and change doku
+	* Use command hostname --fqd for HOSTNAME constante in config-default
 # 1.2.5
 	* Add xslt Extension php-xsl
 # 1.2.4